 Ask and you shall receive!
 I got so many messages from readers wanting to know Zach and Shannon's story, I couldn't possibly leave everyone hanging.
 I had a lot of fun getting to know this couple, and for all of you who love Leah and Jagger, you'll be pleased to see they make a few appearances.
 (Haven't started The Escort Series yet?
 No worries–The Passion Project is a standalone story.)

-The Passion Project releases on August 1, but you can have a sneak peek of it now.
+The Passion Project releases on August 1 as soon as I have decided on a new eCommerce platform for sales (see the likes of eCommerce solutions from FastSpring and similar companies to see what I mean) but you can have a sneak peek of it now.
 Keep reading for the first three chapters!

 I never had a real fucking job before.
 I only had a job fucking.
 Didn't exactly make me boss material.